mehrinshamim/batoto-parser/README.md

 - Network errors are not heavily retried; consider adding timeouts/retries in `context.py`.
 - Decryption uses OpenSSL-style EVP_BytesToKey + AES-CBC; errors may indicate encoding or password problems.

-## Next steps (suggestions)
-- Add logging and configurable timeouts/retries.
-- Add unit tests for crypto functions and JS evaluation stub.
-- Harden error handling and add rate-limiting/backoff for production use.